ponchikhacker/NLP-ML/README.md

 # NLP-ML
 sentiment analysis of a text with 7 emotions using the rubert-base-cased model and dataset made by me

+Below is the code of the program executed on JupiterLab

 ```python
 import pandas as pd
 import tensorflow as tf